fscorrupt/Posterizarr/README.md

    - `AddBorder`: true/false to add border to image
    - `AddText`: true/false to add Text to image
    - `AddOverlay`: true/false to add the defined `overlayfile` to image
+   - `AddBackgroundBorder`: true/false to add border to Background image
+   - `AddBackgroundText`: true/false to add Text to Background image
+   - `AddBackgroundOverlay`: true/false to add the defined `overlayfile` to Background image
    - `fontcolor`: Color of Font Text.
    - `bordercolor`: Color of Border.
    - `minPointSize`: Min Size of Text in Poster.